qingguo666/BSA/README.md

 This is the official code repository for the paper `Association-based Optimal Subpopulation Selection for Multivariate Data`.

-In  the  analysis  of  multivariate  data,  a  useful  problem  is  to  identify  a  subset  ofobservations for which the variables are strongly associated.
-One example is in driving safety analytics, where we may wish to identify a subset of drivers with a strongassociation  among  their  driving  behavior  characteristics.
-Other  interesting  domainsinclude  finance,  healthcare,  marketing,  etc.   Existing  approaches,  such  as  the  Top-kmethod or the tau-path approach primarily relate to bivariate data and/or invoke thenormality  assumption.
+In  the  analysis  of  multivariate  data,  a  useful  problem  is  to  identify  a  subset  of observations for which the variables are strongly associated.
+One example is in driving safety analytics, where we may wish to identify a subset of drivers with a strong association  among  their  driving  behavior  characteristics.
+Other  interesting  domains include  finance,  healthcare,  marketing,  etc.   Existing  approaches,  such  as  the  Top-kmethod or the tau-path approach primarily relate to bivariate data and/or invoke thenormality  assumption.
 Directly  adapting  these  methods  to  the  multivariate  framework is cumbersome.
 In this work, we propose a semiparametric statistical approachfor  the  optimal  selection  of  subpopulations  based  on  the  patterns  of  associations  inmultivariate data.
-The proposed method leverages the concept of general correlationcoefficients to enable the optimal selection of subpopulation for a variety of associationpatterns.
-We  develop  efficient  algorithms  consisting  of  sequential  inclusion  of  casesinto the subpopulation.
+The proposed method leverages the concept of general correlation coefficients to enable the optimal selection of subpopulation for a variety of association patterns.
+We  develop  efficient  algorithms  consisting  of  sequential  inclusion  of  cases into the subpopulation.
 We illustrate the performance of the proposed method using simulated data and a interesting real data.

 You can clone this repository by running: